This post contains affiliate links.

 - Eggs: We need these to bind everything together!
 They work well with the cheese and bread crumbs to ensure your meatballs don’t fall apart.

-These aubergine meatballs are a vegetarian meat-substitute but not vegan.
+These aubergine meatballs are a vegetarian meat-substitute for traditional meatballs, but they are not vegan meatballs.
 I haven’t found the perfect egg substitute that still gives a great meatball texture.
 You can try using a dairy-free cheese and gluten-free bread crumbs if you need those alterations, but you’ll want to keep the eggs in.

 How to make Vegetable Meatballs

-Prick your eggplant all over with a fork, to ensure the steam escapes while roasting.
-You want the eggplant to be very soft and the skin should be blistered when it’s done.
-This can be as long as 45 minutes, and you’ll want to rotate it a few times for even cooking.
+Prick your eggplant all over with a fork to ensure the steam escapes while roasting.
+When it’s done, you want the eggplant to be very soft and blistered on the skin.
+This can take as long as 45 minutes, and you’ll want to rotate it a few times for even cooking.

 The classic Italian eggplant is best here (it’s what I use in the pictures), but you can use just about any type of eggplant you have on hand.